deciduously/music/post.md

            100 * sin(1382 * exp((a[$1 % 8] / 12) * log(2)) * i))
 ```

-Probably still not that helpful at a glance - there's [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) and [sines](https://en.wikipedia.org/wiki/Sine) and [logarithms](https://en.wikipedia.org/wiki/Logarithm) - and its written in freakin' [`awk`](https://en.wikipedia.org/wiki/AWK) -  don't beat yourself up if this still doesn't mean much (or literally anything).
-We're gonna Rust up the joint and it'll all be clear, I promise.
+Probably still not too helpful at a glance for most - there's [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)) and [sines](https://en.wikipedia.org/wiki/Sine) and [logarithms](https://en.wikipedia.org/wiki/Logarithm) - and its written in freakin' [`awk`](https://en.wikipedia.org/wiki/AWK) -  don't beat yourself up by an means if this still doesn't mean much (or literally anything).
+We're going to model this problem from the ground up in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).
+As a result this logic will become crystal clear, and we'll be able to extend a lot further with minimal effort.

 We can glean a bit of information at a glance, though.
 It looks like we're going to tick up floating point values by ten-thousandths, from zero to one, and do math on each one.
 Even if you're not a math person, that very sentence alone may have triggered [something](https://en.wikipedia.org/wiki/Unit_circle) from deep within your teenage math textbooks.
 If it did, don't sweat it, I'm not going to be drilling you on the radian unit circle values, but we are going to be working with a sine wave.
 If it didn't, also don't sweat it, I'm gonna walk us through the whole thing and it's really not painful.